AckerlyXu/heima/articles/media-services/media-services-portal-upload-files.md

 ---
-title: " Upload files into a Media Services account using the Azure portal | Azure"
+title: Upload files to a Media Services account in the Azure portal | Microsoft Docs
-description: This tutorial walks you through the steps of uploading files into a Media Services account using the Azure portal
+description: This tutorial walks you through the steps of uploading files to a Media Services account in the Azure portal.
 services: media-services
 documentationcenter: ''
-author: hayley244
+author: forester123
 manager: digimobile
 editor: ''